PrusaOwners/prusaowners/Klipper.md

 The Prusa i3 MK3 uses the Pinda probe as a Z-Endstop, and the endstop height needs to be calibrated prior to printing.
 Proceed with the following steps for initial calibration:

-1. Set the following properties under \[stepper_z\] in your printer.cfg:
+1. Set the following properties under [stepper_z] in your printer.cfg:
-        position_endstop: 0

         position_min: -2
+    and under [probe]:

+        z_offset: 0

-2. Restart klipper from the shell to load the new config: sudo service klipper restart
+2. Restart klipper from the shell to load the new config:

+        sudo service klipper restart

     Alternatively, you can issue a restart command from Octoprint's terminal if you are connected.

 3. Home the Z-axis using Octoprint.
-4. Use Octoprint to move the Z-axis down in .1mm increments until the nozzle is just above the bed
+4. Use Octoprint or the Printer Menu to move the Z-axis down in .1mm to .01mm increments until the nozzle is just above the bed
 5. The current Z position will likely be somewhere between -0.4 and -1.0 It will be displayed on the printer, you can also retrieve the current position by issuing the GET_POSITION command in Octoprint's terminal.
-6. The additive inverse of the current Z position will be your endstop position and probe offset.
-For example, if your Z position is -.6, enter the following under \[stepper_z\]:
+6. The absolute value of the current Z position will be your endstop position and probe offset.
+For example, if your Z position is -.6, enter the following under [probe]:
-        position_endstop: .6

-    and under \[probe\]:

         z_offset: .6